lean-delivery/ansible-role-java/README.md

       - `jre`
       - `server-jre`

   - `transport` Artifact source transport.
+Use `local` or `web` for more predictable result.
+OTN is not enough stable.
     Available:
       - `oracle-fallback` Downloading artifact from pre-defined oracle otn known artifacts `fallback_oracle_artifacts` with specified:
           - `java_package`